 Wafa Khlif is a writer, researcher and teacher.
 She is professor at the Toulouse Business School in Barcelona.
 She addresses and investigates the themes of unstable boundaries (professional, corporate, boardroom) questioning transparency as a moral imperative and a notion of fundamental dominant thinking of an unmitigated hegemonic capitalist system.
 Her experience in investigation, animation and cultural management led her to develop recently Unir.proyecto, a citizen platform of debates, meetings and collaborative projects, focusing on current issues in the social, economic and cultural fields.
 Besides her academic research, Wafa writes texts and poetry.
 A collaborative work (video) from a poem she wrote has been selected and exhibited SomoS (September 7-19) and Kastanien Berlin (October 11 to 27).

 Afshin Mehrpouya is Professor and Chair of Accounting at the University of Edinburgh Business School.
 He trained as a medical doctor in Iran and also holds an MBA and a PhD in Management.
 His research is broadly in the genealogy of ideas and the sociology of quantification in transnational governance.
 He currently studies the construction and use of calculative devices, such as rankings and ratings, in regulatory regimes.
 Afshin’s other line of inquiry is at the crossroads of artistic and knowledge work.
-By studying the process of artistic creation with an epistemological/ontological lens he aims to breach the frontier between academic and artistic creation.
-Afshin is also a still-life photographer, and his work has featured in solo and collective exhibitions.
+By studying the process of artistic creation with an epistemological/ontological lens he aims to breach the frontier between academic and artistic modes of inquiry.